hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 191

-[Fast is for] specific number of days; but if anyone of you is ill or on a journey, he should make up for those days.
+[Fasting is for] specific number of days; but if anyone of you is ill or on a journey, he should make up for those days.
 As for those who can only fast with hardship, a compensation can be made by feeding a needy person [for each day].
 But anyone who volunteers to give more, it is better for him.
 Yet fasting is better for you, if only you knew.

 # 192